csdaw/candidaev/README.md

 This repository contains the research compendium for our paper:

-> Dawson, C. S., Garcia-Ceron, D., Rajapaksha, H., Faou, P., Anderson,
+> Dawson, C. S., Garcia-Ceron, D., Rajapaksha, H., Faou, P., Bleackley,
-> M. A., Bleackley, M. R. (2019) Protein markers for *Candida albicans*
+> M. R., Anderson, M. A. (2019) Protein markers for *Candida albicans*
-> EVs include claudin-like Sur7 family proteins and GTPases. *Journal of
+> EVs include claudin-like Sur7 family proteins. *Journal of
 > Extracellular* *Vesicles*, submitted.

 It has been permanently archived at Zenodo with the DOI shown above.
 The